Congress announces former Kerala CM Oommen Chandy's son as party candidate for Puthuppally bypoll | Politics

 - India

-Hours after the Election Commission declared September 5 as the date for the bypoll to Puthuppally assembly constituency in Kottayam district, the Congress announced Chandy Oommen -- son of late Kerala CM Oommen Chandy -- as their candidate for the seat.
+Hours after the Election Commission declared September 5 as the date for the bypoll to Puthuppally assembly constituency in Kottayam district, the Congress announced that Chandy Oommen -- son of late Oommen Chandy -- would be their candidate for the seat left vacant by the death of the former chief minister.

-The AICC in a statement said that Congress chief Mallikarjun Kharge has approved the candidature of Chandy Oommen as the party candidate for the byelection to the Puthuppally constituency which fell vacant with the demise of Chandy last month.
+The AICC in a statement said that Congress chief Mallikarjun Kharge has approved the candidature of Chandy Oommen as the party candidate for the byelection to Puthuppally constituency.

 Chandy died in Bengaluru on July 18.

-''Chandy's memories would be there in Kerala's political arena and during the bypolls as well as in the people's minds.
+''Chandy's memories would be there in Kerala's political arena, during the bypolls as well, in the people's minds.
 His memories will sway the people's minds, Congress is confident of that.

 ''Therefore, Chandy Oommen will win by a huge margin,'' he said.